Mark Halperin: Sexual harassment allegations

 On October 26, 2017, CNN disclosed that five women had, on condition of anonymity, accused Halperin of sexual harassment or sexual assault.
 One woman told the network she was assaulted after visiting Halperin in the early 2000s.
 "I went up to have a soda and talk and—he just kissed me and grabbed my boobs", the woman said.
 "I just froze.
 I didn't know what to do."

 Yet another woman told CNN that Halperin once pressed his penis to her shoulder during the 2004 campaign cycle.
 "I was obviously completely shocked", she said.
 "Given I was so young and new, I wasn't sure if that was the sort of thing that was expected of you if you wanted something from a male figure in news."

 Another former ABC News woman employee told CNN that she had been on the road with Halperin when he propositioned her.
 "I excused myself to go to the bathroom and he was standing there when I opened the door, propositioning [me] to go into the other bathroom to do something", she said.
 "It freaked me out.
 I came out of the ladies' room and he was just standing there.
 Like almost blocking the door."

-CNN also reported that three other women described Halperin, "without consent, pressing an erection against their bodies while he was clothed."
-One of the women recalled an incident during which "Halperin had pressed his genitals against her while she was seated in his office."
+CNN also reported that three other women described Halperin, "without consent, pressing an erection against their bodies while he was clothed".
+One of the women alleged an incident during which "Halperin had pressed his genitals against her while she was seated in his office".

 Halperin subsequently apologized for pursuing "relationships with women that I worked with, including some junior to me", but he also denied allegations that he had ever pressed his genitals against one woman and grabbed another woman's breast.
-He further announced that he would temporarily leave his daily work to "properly deal with this situation."
+He further announced that he would temporarily leave his daily work to "properly deal with this situation".